Shopping & Sourcing Guide · Updated June 2026

 Bolton Daily Deals, Alexandria, Louisiana.
 Liquidation bin stores usually post the weekly price ladder directly on the wall so shoppers can see each day's flat per-item price before digging.

-Liquidation bin stores use a weekly cycle.
-A fresh pallet drop, typically on Friday or Saturday, resets every item in the store to the same high flat rate, regardless of the item's original retail value.
-From there, the price drops every day until the floor is cleared for the next shipment.
+Liquidation bin stores reset on a weekly cycle.
+A fresh pallet drop, typically on Friday or Saturday, brings every item in the store to the same high flat rate regardless of its original retail value, and the price drops daily from there until the floor clears for the next shipment.

 Restock Day (Fri/Sat)